Facts and figures

 Source: 21st Social Survey, marginal count for Schleswig-Holstein/DSW

-Development of the amount of monthly income of students in Schleswig-Holstein (arithm. mean values):
+Development of the monthly income of students in Schleswig-Holstein (arithmetic mean):

 2012 | 818 € |